Reform Party (Singapore): PAR membership and subsequent withdrawal

 On 15 January 2022, Yeo temporarily relinquished his chairmanship of the party due to his arrest over alleged offences of criminal breach of trust and forgery in the course of his work.
 In June 2023, the RP, along with DPP, PV and PPP, formed the People's Alliance for Reform (PAR).

 K. Jeyaretnam did not participate in the 2025 general election.
 Instead, RP had one candidate, Mahaboob Baatsha, who contested Queenstown SMC.
 Baatsha received 18.88% of the vote against incumbent PAP MP Eric Chua who received 81.12% of the vote.
 In July 2025, RP would withdraw from the PAR.

+On 18 July 2026, K. Jeyaretnam passed away, leaving the future of RP in doubt.

 Objectives

 RP's objectives, as espoused in its constitution are summarised as follows: